Genetically Modified Foods

 We quite simply do not know enough about the consequences for human, animal and plant life throughout the world of planting GM crops at the moment.
 More testing needs to be carried out, preferably by independent research bodies rather than biotech companies, before genetically-modified organisms should be released into the world.

-GM foods are not necessarily bad, but permitting the expansion of GM crop planting and use in our food without proper knowledge as to the effects, both short- and long-term is at best unwise and at worst highly dangerous.
+Permitting the expansion of GM crop planting and use in our food without proper knowledge as to the effects, both short- and long-term is at best unwise and at worst highly dangerous.
 It's not just we humans who could suffer, but ultimately many animal and plant species as well.
 Can biotech companies really be sure that their products will have no undue effects on biodiversity and food chains, and indeed on people's health?
 Until they are, the mass introduction of GM crops should not be permitted.
 We must proceed down the route of genetic modification with extreme caution, without denying that in some cases there could be great benefits to be had.Read More: Credits